Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 * admin cannot read SSN or credit card information unmasked.
 In addition, all actions are logged.
-* admin cannot manage SQL database.
+* admin cannot manage or log into SQL database.
 * admin can manage active directory, and subscription

 #### Role: Sql Administrator